 What is a green data center?

 A green data center is a data storage, management, and dissemination facility that runs on energy-efficient technologies.
-It is designed for maximizing energy efficiency and minimizing environmental impact.
+It is designed to maximize energy efficiency and minimize environmental impact.

 The two most used parameters to measure power efficiency in data centers are: